 Marjaryasana is known as the cat posture, since Marja means cat in Sanskrit.
 It is a highly popular and frequently performed asanas in the world.
 The postures that we maintain in our daily lives determine our overall health and well-being.
 Marjaryasana is highly effective in correcting many of the wrong postures that we assume during many occasions, thereby enhancing our body health.
-When body is healthy, mind also functions clearly and remains active.
-However, you should practise this asana and other asanas under the guidance of an experienced yoga master, since performing the steps accurately is very important to obtain maximum benefits from each asana.
+When the body is healthy, mind also functions clearly and remains active.
+However, you should practice this asana and other asanas under the guidance of an experienced yoga master, since performing the steps accurately is very important to obtain maximum benefits from each asana.
 Any wrong steps or movements will result only in pain or injury, which should be avoided.
 The movements in any asana should be smooth and slow, without any sudden or jerky movements.

 Procedure for Marjaryasana

 - You should first get yourself into a kind of table top position, keeping your hands and knees on the ground.
 The knees should be directly below your hips.
 The shoulders, elbows and wrists should be perpendicular to the ground and in a straight line with each other.
-You should keep your head in the centre between your shoulder and the focus should be firmly locked on the ground.
+You should keep your head in the center between your shoulder and the focus should be firmly locked on the ground.

 - You should now exhale and raise the spine towards the ceiling by rounding it.
 Your hands and knees should remain in the original position and should not move during this exercise.

-- You should release and lower your head towards the ground but the chin should not touch your chest.
+- You should release and lower your head towards the ground, but the chin should not touch your chest.
 You can remain in this posture as long as you feel comfortable.